FranzZemen/dual-build/README.md

 ### Get bootstrap-options.json

-Get a copy of the default bootstrap-options.json, presumably to make changes prior to bootstrapping
+Get a copy of the default bootstrap-options.json, presumably to make changes prior to bootstrapping.

-As a rule for all dual-build commands, npx can be called with or without the -p package specifier.
-We will show it once npm[^1]

-[^1]: ddd
+npm[^1]
 ```
 npx dual-build bootstrap-options